Charles Wace

+Wace was deputy chair of Falmouth University, and a member of its ventures board.

 In 2012 the University of Plymouth awarded Wace an honorary doctorate.
 In 2010, Wace was awarded a Devon & Cornwall Royal Television Society outstanding achievement award for services to television.

 Wace started his career in newspapers, before moving to BBC radio and television where he worked as a reporter and producer, before establishing Twofour in 1988.

 His brother is British born financier, Ian Wace, co-founder of a London-based hedge fund.